RunSafe Identify

 Risk Reduction Quantification

-RunSafe focuses on minimizing the attack surface of embedded systems.
-This involves reducing the number of potential entry points for attackers.
+RunSafe focuses on minimizing the attack surface of embedded systems by reducing the number of potential entry points for attackers.
 RunSafe Identify quantifies your risk reductions, enabling your organization to prioritize its security efforts and measure the effectiveness of your security strategies.

 This process enhances overall security and helps demonstrate compliance and governance to stakeholders.
 For example, using SBOMs to conduct regular risk assessments and identify vulnerabilities is a proactive approach that aligns with standards like ISO/IEC 27001, which emphasizes continuous risk management.